 Yesterday evening, I was visiting with a friend who is a project manager for a construction company that builds high-end homes.
 It got me thinking.
 How crazy would people think you were if you expected a new home to be built in one month?
 Yet that is sometimes the perception of inbound lead generation.
 That there is a switch we can flip to turn on an inbound marketing engine and acquire quality leads.
 However, it takes time.
 And it depends on what type of house (or marketing strategy) you are looking for.
 If you’re looking for a standard neighborhood house in a typical neighborhood (or a standard online marketing package), then it takes less time.
 You can have a standard neighborhood house built within 90 days.
 However, if you want that high-end, custom home, you know you’re looking at about a year if you want it done properly, built to last and built to impress.

-Building an inbound lead generation strategy for a copier dealership is similar to building a custom house.
-The end product is highly effective: you have web properties with consistent traffic that generate and nurture copier and document management sales leads that are high quality.
-Not the quick on the draw buyer zone type, the educated and informed lead that is looking for a true partner for their copier and printer needs.
+Building an inbound lead generation strategy for a business is similar to building a custom house.
+The end product is highly effective: you have web properties with consistent traffic that generate and nurture sales leads that are high quality.
+Not the quick on the draw buyer zone type, the educated and informed lead that is looking for a true partner to help them achieve the outcomes they want.
 The ones who are prime candidates for cross selling all the services you offer because you have earned their trust.

 Here’s your challenge:

-Here are a few things I have observed about constructing an inbound marketing and lead generation strategy for a copier dealership:
+Here are a few things I have observed about constructing an inbound marketing and lead generation strategy:

 - Buildings Take Time